Cold Calling Isn't Dead — It Just Changed for Modern SDRs

 Modern Dialer Technology Changed the Economics

-The biggest shift in cold calling over the past five years isn’t about technique — it’s about technology.
+The biggest shift in cold calling over the past five years isn’t about technique.
+It’s about technology.
 Modern dialers have fundamentally changed the math of phone outreach.

 Local Presence Dialing